For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 It was almost dark and Scott could barely see when he finished sweeping the small room, dragging the mattresses into it and setting it up as something resembling a bed.
 It brought back memories of traveling with the band one summer and the hovels they had to crash in at times and of when he was in college with a bare room to start out in, mattress on the floor.
 He was regressing.
 Great.

-The only light now was the light from the streetlight and Scott realized that Todd had never made it back like he said he would.
+The only light now was the light from the streetlight and Scott registered again that Todd had never made it back like he said he would.
 A portent of how things were going to go?
 Scott vowed to make real progress once the electricity was back on.